ADHD Guide

 How do I break a big project into smaller steps?

 Start with the final deliverable and ask 'what needs to be true right before this is done?'
 Then keep working backwards.
-The Deadline Reverse-Engineering Planner automates this — you enter sub-tasks and it distributes them across your available days with buffer time built in.
+The Daily OS walks you through this on the page — you list your sub-tasks and map them across your available days with buffer time built into the layout.

 What if my project timeline keeps changing?

 That's expected.
-The template is designed to be adjusted.
-When a deadline shifts or a task takes longer than planned, you can re-enter the new date and the planner redistributes your remaining tasks automatically.
-Flexibility is built into the system.
+The planner is designed to be adjusted.
+When a deadline shifts or a task takes longer than planned, print a fresh timeline page, enter the new date, and re-map your remaining tasks.
+Because it's a print-and-keep PDF, you can run a clean copy as many times as a project needs.
+Flexibility is built into the method.

 Can I use this for personal projects, not just work?